mkner/robo-pid/docs/interface.rst

  .. method:: reset()

-  Resets for new controller run.
-Clears out integrations but keeps gains intact
+  Resets the controller for a new run.
+Clears out integration results but keeps the currently set gains intact.

   :param: None
   :return: None

  .. method:: resetAll()

-  Resets all internal variables to the the object instance initialization state.
-Gains & timestep increment are also set to default values.
+  Resets all runtime variables to the the object instance initialization state.
+Gains and timestep increment values are also set to default values.
+Previous integration results are cleared.

   :param: None
   :return: None